 TOGO EVALA WRESTLING

-Young men covered with talcum powder (used to make it more difficult for opponents to get a firm grasp) wait for wrestling matches to start during the yearly evala festival in the town of Houde, northern Togo, on Thursday July 12, 2007.
+A woman helps young men cover themselves with talcum powder as they prepare for wrestling matches during the yearly evala festival in the town of Houde, northern Togo, on Thursday July 12, 2007.
+The powder, fighters say, makes it more difficult for their opponent to get a firm grasp.

 During the week-long tourney, young men wrestle against peers from their own and other villages.
 The evala festival is not only a sporting event, but also part of the rites of passage young men from the KabyŽ ethnic group will complete as they become full-grown men.
 The fighters, called evalo, will wrestle on three consecutive years to show their strength and their worth as they become full members of the community.